Fish Eaters: The Whys and Hows of Traditional Catholicism

 16. No one, however, must entertain the notion that private individuals are prevented from taking some active part in this duty of teaching, especially those on whom God has bestowed gifts of mind with the strong wish of rendering themselves useful.
 These, so often as circumstances demand, may take upon themselves, not, indeed, the office of the pastor, but the task of communicating to others what they have themselves received, becoming, as it were, living echoes of their masters in the faith.
 Such co-operation on the part of the laity has seemed to the Fathers of the Vatican Council so opportune and fruitful of good that they thought well to invite it.
 "All faithful Christians, but those chiefly who are in a prominent position, or engaged in teaching, we entreat, by the compassion of Jesus Christ, and enjoin by the authority of the same God and Saviour, that they bring aid to ward off and eliminate these errors from holy Church, and contribute their zealous help in spreading abroad the light of undefiled faith."
 Let each one, therefore, bear in mind that he both can and should, so far as may be, preach the Catholic faith by the authority of his example, and by open and constant profession of the obligations it imposes.
 In respect, consequently, to the duties that bind us to God and the Church, it should be borne earnestly in mind that in propagating Christian truth and warding off errors the zeal of the laity should, as far as possible, be brought actively into play.

-Neither Tracy nor Joseph claim any ecclesiastical authority or special credentials other than those of laymen who love and study the Faith and strive to pass it on accurately.
-We encourage guests to read Catechisms, papal documents, and other works to assure themselves of the site's accuracy, and to notify us of any errors they might find.
+I claim no ecclesiastical authority or special credentials other than those of a laywoman who loves and studies the Faith and strives to pass it on accurately.
+I encourage guests to read Catechisms, papal documents, and other works to assure themselves of the site's accuracy.

 Is there a statement of faith associated with this site?

-We believe each and every point of dogma in the Nicene Creed in the same manner the Church has always understood them.
-We believe each and every solemnly defined dogma ever offered by any Pope or Council, and fully agree with each statement given in Sacrorum Antistitum.
+I believe each and every point of dogma in the Nicene Creed in the same manner the Church has always understood them.
+I believe each and every solemnly defined dogma ever offered by any Pope or Council, and fully agree with each statement given in Sacrorum Antistitum.

-We believe Vatican II was a valid, pastoral Ecumenical Council convoked and approbated by true Popes.
-We believe the documents from the Council were badly and ambiguously written and that said documents need to be interpreted only in light of tradition instead of -- as is all too often the case now -- by the media and those with a revolutionary agenda.
+I believe Vatican II was a valid, pastoral Ecumenical Council convoked and approbated by true Popes.
+I believe the documents from the Council were very badly and ambiguously written and that said documents need to be interpreted only in light of tradition instead of -- as is all too often the case now -- by the media and those with a revolutionary agenda.
+I believe that this nebulous "spirit of Vatican II" spoken of by people who are always pushing for change is an evil "spirit" that has damaged the human element of the Church to such a degree that many parishes are almost unrecognizable as Catholic ones.
+I believe the human element of the Church is in a state of very grave crisis.

-We pray for the restoration of the human element of Holy Mother Church and a return to a Tradition (all of it -- Sacramental rites, doctrine, customs, many disciplines) enlivened by true charity and marked by prudence, the forgotten virtue.
-We pray also for solidly Catholic families headed by strong, caring men, and nurtured by strong women who are treated with the same respect and dignity with which Our Lord treated Our Lady.
+I pray for the restoration of the human element of Holy Mother Church and a return to a Tradition (all of it -- Sacramental rites, doctrine handed down through sound catechesis, customs, many disciplines) enlivened by true charity and marked by prudence, the forgotten virtue.
+I pray also for solidly Catholic families headed by strong, caring men, and nurtured by strong women who are treated with the same respect and dignity with which Our Lord treated Our Lady.

-We reject the false ecumenism, neo-Gnosticism, Judaizing, Protestantizing, and liberalizing, that have marked the post-conciliar period.
-From a different angle, we also reject sentimentalism, Puritanism, Jansenism, and legalism wherever we find it, and are quite tired of "trads" who think everything before Vatican II was peachy and that there was no room for improvement of the human element of Holy Mother Church.
-While, as traditional Catholics, we don't believe that the Church began with Vatican II (as some uncatechized, ignorant-of-History Catholics seem to), we also don't believe that the Church began at Trent and that Her human element was frozen in perfection in 1955 (as some of the more annoying traditionalists seem to).
-We see such sentimentalized views of Tradition as emotional escapism, as a desperate grasping for a solution to the nauseating anomie of modern life.
-We see it as fear.
+I reject the false ecumenism, neo-Gnosticism, Judaizing, Protestantizing, and liberalizing that have marked the post-conciliar period.
+From a different angle, I also reject sentimentalism, Puritanism, Jansenism, and legalism wherever I find it, and am quite tired of "trads" who think everything before Vatican II was peachy and that there was no room for improvement of the human element of Holy Mother Church.
+While, as a traditional Catholic, I don't believe that the Church began with Vatican II (as some uncatechized, ignorant-of-History Catholics seem to), I also don't believe that the Church began at Trent and that Her human element was frozen in perfection in 1955 (as some of the more annoying traditionalists seem to).
+I see such sentimentalized views of Tradition as emotional escapism, as a desperate grasping for a solution to the nauseating anomie of modern life.
+I see it as fear.

-We also reject the feminizing of the human element of the Church, and see a strong patriarchy and support for fatherhood as the sine qua non of civilization.
-On the other hand, we reject "Victorianism" or "1950-ism" -- the idea that we need to "return" to some rigid, Beaver Cleaver or Victorian view of "normalcy" in which individuals who don't quite fit the (natural!) norms are crammed tightly into boxes, in which women's talents were devalued or sentimentalized away, and in which women were condescended to as if they were overgrown children or sexless, Holy Card-sweet bits of mindless froth with no needs of their own.
+I also reject the feminizing of the human element of the Church, and see a strong patriarchy and support for fatherhood as the sine qua non of civilization.
+On the other hand, I reject "Victorianism" or "1950-ism" -- the idea that we need to "return" to some rigid, Victorian world in which individuals who don't quite fit the (natural!) norms are crammed tightly into boxes that don't fit them, in which women's talents were devalued or sentimentalized away, and in which women were condescended to as if they were overgrown children or sexless, Holy Card-sweet bits of mindless froth with no needs of their own.
 No Catholic who knows Our Lady and who is aware of the great feminine intellects and personalities who pop up throughout Catholic History should have this sort of attitude toward women.
 Christ, spare us!

-Our worldview is profoundly Catholic, medieval, and Italian.
+My worldview is profoundly Catholic, medieval, and Italian (well, Italian-American).
 It is firmly centered on the Incarnation and sees the common modern desire to "spiritualize" everything away as nothing short of the heresy of dualism.

-We believe the Church is a "hospital for sinners" like us rather than a social club for the perfect (may we all say "yes" to the Divine Physician and be healed!)
-While we believe absolutely that we must judge sin, we are very bothered by those who judge souls and who judge rashly, with Pharisaic attitudes.
+I believe the Church is a "hospital for sinners" like me rather than a social club for the perfect (may we all say "yes" to the Divine Physician and be healed!)
+While I believe absolutely that we must judge sin, I am very bothered by those who judge souls and who judge rashly, with Pharisaic attitudes.

 On a deeper level, the name can be seen as pertaining to those who eat Christ -- "Ichthys" or "Fish" in the Greek acrostic -- in the Eucharist!